vpqcqb9d9y-cmd/PODCAST-GENERATOR/README.md

 ## Technical Notes
 - **RTL/BiDi-safe captions**: Captions apply LRI/PDI isolation for embedded English/number tokens and append RLM for trailing punctuation so Hebrew mixed with English (e.g., “Microsoft 365”, “IT”) renders in the correct visual order.
 Shaping uses arabic-reshaper + python-bidi when available; fallback keeps isolation and punctuation anchoring for standard SRT players.
+- **BiDi visual check**: Test string “שלום! ברוכים הבאים ל-Microsoft 365, זה עובד?” is used for quick visual verification (sample clip can be rendered to `outputs/tests/rtl_bidi_test.mp4`).

 ## Installation
 1. **Prerequisites**